borisdev/cpal-llm-chain-demo/README.md

 - Is there public data to make a prototype of this concept app?
 - How can we add time as a parameter for each work span, and total time as an outcome?
 - How can we add cyclic dependencies?
-- What optmization code already exists to help a planner?
+- What optimization code already exists to help a planner?
+- Geo-spatial queries and impact analysis?
+- Time and cost and ROI optimizations?

 ## References